Three dead in Alawite protests on Syrian coast, local officials say

 “We came to demand our dignity, a living, we came to demand political federalism just like big states such as America, Germany and the (United Arab) Emirates,” one demonstrator, Salman Mansour, told Reuters.

-Last week, eight people were killed when a bomb detonated at an Alawite mosque in the nearby city of Homs.
+eight people were killedwhen a bomb detonated at an Alawite mosque in the nearby city of Homs.